smarter-project/smarter-cni/README.md

 This is done by downloading the kubernetets-cni package and extracting the loopback plugin.

-For systems running other versions of Linux the loopback plugin must be manually installed by either installing the appropriate package containing the CNI plugins (the name may vary) or building the plugin from source using the repositary: https://github.com/containernetworking/plugins and following the instructions in CONTRIBUTING.MD.
+For systems running other versions of Linux the loopback plugin must be manually installed by either installing the appropriate package containing the CNI plugins (the name may vary) or building the plugin from source using the repository: https://github.com/containernetworking/plugins and following the instructions in CONTRIBUTING.MD.

 install_loopback.sh is invoked from the install.sh script